Bayesian statistical framework for identifying strongly lensed gravitational-wave signals: Strong lensing of gravitational waves from a binary black hole merger: observing only one lensed signal

 In this example, we first use the log-uniform distribution in Eq.~\eqref{eq:LogUniform_mass} as the population model for the component masses, and use the same models for spin, magnification, optical depth, and merger rate density as in Sec.~\ref{subsubsec:Example_1}.
 Figure~\ref{fig:Corner_single_highmass_BBH} shows the marginalized 1D and 2D posterior distributions of $\left\{ M_{\rm tot}^{\rm {src}}, q, \mu^{(1)}, z \right\}$, again using the Gibbs sampling algorithm described in Sec.~\ref{subsec:Gibbs_sampling}.
 The orange solid lines show the correct values for each of the parameters if the redshift $z$ is set to $1$.
-Similar to the case with $\Ntrig = 2$ in Figure \ref{fig:Corner_highmass_logunif_mmax300}, we observe similar degenerate structures such as that between $M_{\rm tot}^{\rm {src}}$ and $z$.
-However, the uncertainty in the joint $M_{\rm tot}^{\rm {src}}-z$ constraint here when $\Ntrig = 1$ is greater compared to that in Figure \ref{fig:Corner_highmass_logunif_mmax300}.
-This can be attributed to the less constraining measurements of the redshifted masses when there is only one data stream to infer from, instead of two data streams as in the case for Figure \ref{fig:Corner_highmass_logunif_mmax300}.
+Similar to the case with $\Ntrig = 2$ in Fig.~\ref{fig:Corner_highmass_logunif_mmax300}, we observe similar degenerate structures such as that between $M_{\rm tot}^{\rm {src}}$ and $z$.
+However, the uncertainty in the joint $M_{\rm tot}^{\rm {src}}-z$ constraint here when $\Ntrig = 1$ is greater compared to that in Fig.~\ref{fig:Corner_highmass_logunif_mmax300}.
+This can be attributed to the less constraining measurements of the redshifted masses when there is only one data stream to infer from, instead of two data streams as in the case for Fig.~\ref{fig:Corner_highmass_logunif_mmax300}.

-With this set of population models, we obtained a log coherence ratio of $\log_{10} \mathcal{C} = 0.06$, and a log Bayes factor of $\log_{10} \bayesfactor{\lensedhyp}{\notlensedhyp} = 0.08$.
+With this set of population models, we obtained a log-coherence ratio of $\log_{10} \mathcal{C} = 0.06$, and a log-Bayes factor of $\log_{10} \bayesfactor{\lensedhyp}{\notlensedhyp} = 0.08$.
 The Bayes factor here is not statistically significant and within the statistical uncertainty from using nested sampling.
 Given the rarity of strong lensing, reflected in the prior odds, the strong lensing hypothesis will easily be dismissed with the small posterior odds.
-While the above example might give a pessimistic impression for identifying strongly lensed \gls{BBH} signals individually, this does not have to be the case, especially if the signals are of type II, where we might be able to identify them from the distortion to the waveforms due to lensing \cite{Wang:2021kzt}.
+While the above example might give a pessimistic impression for identifying strongly lensed \gls{BBH} signals individually, this does not have to be the case, especially if the signals are of type II, where we might be able to identify them from the distortion to the waveforms due to lensing, for example from the extra Morse phase \cite{Wang:2021kzt}, or other frequency-dependent wave optics effects.